 Question: How does the teacher determine if a student has learned a targeted skill?

 This Q and A has provided basic information on how to develop an instructional program.
-Teaching students with autism requires that instruction occurs systematically in order to facilitate skill acquisition.
-Applying procedures systematically or the same way each time instruction occurs can help the student learn the task quickly.
-Systematic instruction also can prevent students from learning error patterns of performance.
+Teaching students with ASD requires that instruction occurs systematically in order to facilitate skill acquisition.
+Applying procedures systematically, or the same way each time instruction occurs, can help the student learn the task quickly.
+Systematic instruction can also prevent students from learning error patterns of performance.
 Please visit the VCU-ACE website for additional fact sheets on each component of developing and implementing an instructional program for students with autism.